 Are you in the Riverina area?
-Are you interested in working for yourself?
+Are you interested in running a small business?

 Phone 1300 063 227 | Email email@example.com

 Click here to download the NEIS application form (PDF 566Kb)

 Alternatively, find out more about Business and Small Business training options with Wodonga TAFE.
 Click here for further information on our Business qualifications

 NEIS is part of jobactive.
 It is a program delivered by a network of 21 providers who provide individualised help for eligible applicants to become self-employed business owners.
 A total of 6,300 NEIS places are available nationally each year.